11 New DC-Area Restaurants for 2018 Summer Restaurant Week

 98 District Sq., SW

 Chef Roberto Santibañez offers family-style feasts for Restaurant Week, with plates of guacamole, shrimp cocktail, enchiladas, fish tacos, and more.
-Note the prices are slightly different than the Restaurant Week standard: $42 for adults or $21 for kids under 12 at dinner, and $25/$13 at lunch and brunch (similar to their regularly priced family-style meals).
+The menus are similar to Mi Vida’s regular family-style offerings, though prices are lower for restaurant week ($35 for dinner, $22 for brunch and lunch).
 Brunch, lunch, and dinner.

 Momo Yakitori